Covid 19 coronavirus: Jacinda Ardern provides latest lockdown update

 Support packages

-Ardern said the $56m support package for Maori communities and the $27m for social service agencies had allowed 11,000 care packages to be delivered so far, with 30,000 to b delivered by the end of the week.
+Ardern said the $56m support package for Maori communities and the $27m for social service agencies had allowed 11,000 care packages to be delivered so far, with 30,000 to be delivered by the end of the week.

 The packages had also allowed Covid-19 testing for vulnerable communities.